Woman holds a credit card and looks at a laptop screen with her partner

 Authorized users on someone else’s credit card

-Instead of applying for a card on your own, you could ask a trusted friend or family member to add you as an authorized user on one of their credit cards.2 Some credit card issuers report credit card accounts to the credit bureaus under both the primary and authorized users’ names.
+Instead of applying for a card on your own, you could ask a trusted friend or family member to add you as an authorized user on one of their credit cards.
+As an authorized user, you may receive a physical card that's connected to the account, but discuss the arrangement with the primary cardmember before you use it so they're aware of any charges to the account.
+While you may be using the card, the primary cardmember is still responsible for the bill.

+Some credit card issuers report credit card accounts to at least one credit bureau under both the primary and authorized users' names.
 An authorized user account might help you build credit history when the account is used responsibly, which may help you qualify for a credit card of your own.
-However, if the person doesn’t responsibly use their card, they could wind up harming your credit because the negative activity will be reported to your credit report.
+However, if the person doesn't use their card responsibly, they could leave you with bad credit because the credit bureau may include their negative activity on your credit report.

 Tips for getting the most out of your first credit card

 Learning how to use a credit card wisely can take time.
-As a rule of thumb, it can be smart to treat it like a debit card — don’t use it to buy something you can’t afford to purchase with cash.
-But you’ll also want to know the ins and outs of your card, and learn how interest works, in case you need to pay off the balance over time.
+As a rule of thumb, it can be smart to treat it like a debit card—don’t use it to buy something you can’t afford to purchase with cash.
+But you’ll also want to know the ins and outs of your card and learn how interest works, in case you need to pay off the balance over time.

 Pay the bill on time and in full